rmy17/bioinf-struct/threshold.md

 ## Discussion

+The results of the benchmark show that the different threshold methods have important differences in execution time.
+That's differences are correlated with the complexity of these.
+However, this simple criterion of speed is not sufficient to be able to classify these methods performances.
+Indeed, even if a "good" threshold is quite subjective, some of the results are obviously bad.
+We can add that time performances are not necessarily negatively correlated with good threshold performances.
+Threshold quality will greatly depends on the image type, some methods will perform better than others on certain images and vice-versa - as seen on the images in the results section.

 ### Improvements

 Ideally, a machine learning tool could potentially improve the automation of thresholding.
 It would be fed with thousands of thresholded images either by hand or by a human decision involving one of the methods described above so it could learn a seemingly "ground-truth" quite relevant and then it will potentially be able to choose the best way to threshold any image given.

 ## Conclusion

+There are many methods of automatic thresholding based on different basic principles (entropy, histogram, clustering).
+It is difficult to know which one is the most efficient.
+There are also local threshold methods that are more complex and quite harder to implement.
+Thresholds for color images also exist using the global method thresholding on the various color channels.
+There are even hybrid methods mixing the global threshold and local threshold.

 ## References